EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 *Pan over*

+> [!quote]
+>***"Smash cut, the door to the tavern suddenly flies open, standing in the doorway is a human woman, drenched from the rain outside.
+She looks distressed and slowly walks into the tavern.
+Everyone is turned and looking at her as she says 'He went in... he... went in there'.
+Ferrin behind the bar responds, 'Ethel, who went in?'.
+'Tomas... those stupi"***
+>
 Suddenly the door flies open an standing int he doorway is a Human woman, drenched from the rain outside.
 She looks distressed and enters into the tavern.
 All eyes are on her as she says

 > "He went in... he... he went in..."